 But first, some background.
 My name is Lillie and I’m an artist and teacher who delights in hands-on experiments to show what happens when pigments dance together.
 We’ve seen the answer to what red and green make, and even the surprising response to what orange and purple make.

-Let’s start today’s process by observing how beautiful red and black look when combined together by my brush.
+Let’s start today’s process by observing how beautiful the primary color, red, and the neutral, black, look when combined together by my brush.
 Yes indeed, these two colors definitely go together — in a powerful, fiery way!
+(Much more spicy looking than orange and black together.)

 Adding Black Creates Shades